LAB02-Admin/HASS.Agent-Docs/docs/examples/activewindowsensor-multiple-processes.md

 # ActiveWindowSensor - Multiple Processes

 This example allows you to monitor multiple processes, by using an ActiveWindowSensor.
-It was created by @DivanX10 ([#87](https://github.com/LAB02-Research/HASS.Agent/issues/87)).
+It was created by [@DivanX10](https://github.com/DivanX10) ([#87](https://github.com/LAB02-Research/HASS.Agent/issues/87)).

+Edit 23.06.2022: [@DivanX10](https://github.com/DivanX10) created a new version which allows you to detect more specifically, for instance with `ignoreCase`.
+You can [find the new version here](https://community.home-assistant.io/t/hass-agent-windows-client-to-receive-notifications-use-commands-sensors-quick-actions-and-more/369094/203).

 ---